fredrikburmester/TNM034/README.md

 # TNM034-project
+> If this helped you in any way, consider giving this repo a star 😄 ⭐️

 Face detection project in the course "Advanced Image Processing" at Linköpings University.

 This aim of the project was to create a program to determain if a persons face is part of an image set.
 We do this using face recognition with eigen faces and PCA.